Once you figure out the logic of designing a team, you can start looking for the guiding principles that can align with the logic you need.

 Growth by design, not by happenstance

-Junior-level practitioners can always learn and growth, with or without mentoring.
+Junior-level practitioners can always learn and grow, with or without mentoring.
 Senior practitioners can always coach and mentor.

 Support by design, not by happenstance